Elections 2022: The crucial battle for Glasgow

 "I have absolutely no doubt there are people who are saying Glasgow is a mess, whether its rubbish in the streets, the state of our parks, that it has particularly become so in the last four or five years and that the SNP are responsible," he said.

-He argued Mr Sarwar's pro-UK views has been helping to win back support from former Labour voters who moved to the Conservatives in 2017 perceiving Labour under Jeremy Corbyn's UK leadership as "weak" on the Union, while on the other side of Scotland's constitutional divide he said former Labour voters who started backed the SNP are now returning to his party.
+He argued Mr Sarwar's pro-UK views have helped to win back support from former Labour voters who moved to the Conservatives in 2017 perceiving Labour under Jeremy Corbyn's UK leadership as "weak" on the Union, while on the other side of Scotland's constitutional divide he said former Labour voters who have backed the SNP in recent elections are now returning to his party.

 "I think there is a generally softening of the SNP vote and there is also a Glasgow effect," he said.